Chapter 12: The Siege

 "Chapter 12: The Siege" is the fourth episode of the second season of the American streaming television series The Mandalorian.
 It was written by showrunner Jon Favreau and directed by Carl Weathers.
 It was released on Disney+ on November 20, 2020.

-The Mandalorian returns to his friends Greef and Cara on Nevarro for repairs on his ship but is talked into blowing up an old imperial base.
-There turns out to be more happening at the base than they realized.
+In the episode, The Mandalorian returns to his friends Greef Karga and Cara Dune on Nevarro for repairs on his ship but is talked into a mission involving an old imperial base.
+The episode received positive reviews, in particular for the action sequences, Weathers' direction, and building sense of tension.